jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/3-CreateAnAzureServiceInTheMobileApp.md

 5. (PC) In the **Add New Item** window, click **Add**
     - (Mac) In the **Add New Item** window, click **New**

-6. In the `IAzureService.cs` editor, add the following code"
+6. In the `IAzureService.cs` editor, add the following code:

 ```csharp
 using System.Threading.Tasks;